 3. Dashboard and reports.
 Customised reports can give you a real-time overview of your sales performance.
 CRM can keep you informed and navigate your sales pipeline with higher precision.

 4. Mobility.
 With the ability to access data and receive deal alerts on your mobile, CRM tools can now make it a synch to progress deals.
 Accessing deal data on the go can also dramatically improve productivity.

 5. Sales automation.
 Being able to automate some of the more repetitive tasks in your sales process helps free up time so you can focus on closing more deals.
-Tasks like follow-up emails and data collection can be automated to also help your business become more organised.
+Tasks like follow-up emails and data collection can be automated to help your business become more organised.

 6. Forecasting Sales.
-Sales forecasting helps you benchmark performance and make more informed capital allocation decisions for the business.
+Sales forecasting helps you benchmark performance and make more informed decisions for the business.
 Sales forecasting reports available in CRM systems also give you insight into what is currently working in your sales process and what you could improve in order to grow your business.

 1. Streamlining operations with CRM

 Using a CRM tool can enhance and streamline business operations.
 This approach simplifies your core business processes by placing the CRM at the centre of your business.
 Additionally, a CRM solution can help you simplify lead generation and customer service to help you streamline your existing business operations.